-The stabilizable regions for p and $\dot{p}$ of the controller is seen in Figure 7 and the regions for $\theta$ and $\dot{\theta}$ of each controller are in Figure 8.
+The stabilizable regions for p and $\dot{p}$ of the controller is seen in Figure 9 and the regions for $\theta$ and $\dot{\theta}$ of each controller are in Figure 10.
 One reason why the runtime reachability approach can recover more states is that the recoverable set contains states where input saturation occurs, whereas the set $\mathcal{R}$ contains no such states.
 The largest improvements in the switching set for the real-time approach occur under this saturation situation, because reachability is able to reason about the behavior of the saturated system.
-Another reason for the improvement is that the LMI-produced switching set must be an ellipsoid, whereas the true set of recoverable states can be an arbitrary shape.
-This is seen in Figure 7, where, since the projection is near the maximum values of $\theta$ and $\dot{\theta}$ , the LMI ellipsoid projected onto this plane is small.
-In Figure 8 the LMI-Simplex recoverable region is clearly ellipsoidal (as expected from Equation 2).
-In both Figures 7 and 8, the benefit of using real-time reachability is highlighted by the larger provably safe recoverable region.
-In both cases, even for a 20 ms runtime, the set of states proven recoverable using realtime reachability is very close to the simulations that converge, which means that the real-time reachability is close to optimal in estimating the actual recoverable region.
+Another reason for the improvement is that the LMI-produced switching set must be an ellipsoid, whereas the true set of recoverable states can be an arbitrary (even non-convex) shape.
+This is seen in Figure 9, where, since the projection is near the maximum values of $\theta$ and $\dot{\theta}$ , the LMI ellipsoid projected onto this plane is small.
+In Figure 10 the LMI-Simplex recoverable region is clearly ellipsoidal (as expected from Equation 6).
+In both Figures 9 and 10, the benefit of using real-time reachability is highlighted by the larger provably safe recoverable region.
+In both cases, even for a 20 ms runtime, the set of states proven recoverable using real-time reachability is very close to the simulations that converge, which means that the real-time reachability is close to optimal in estimating the actual recoverable region.

-Next, we evaluated the effect of varying the runtime in real-time reachability method on the resultant switching set, which is summarized in Table I. For this table, we sampled the state-space uniformly between the state bounds presented earlier using 15 points in each dimension (so $15^4 = 50625$ points).
-The columns LMI, Real-Time, Sim, and Unrecov list the number of recoverable points for each approach (in terms of recoverable states, notice that LMI $\subseteq$ Real-Time $\subseteq$ Sim), as measured by the uniform sampling.
-The column Improve is the improvement of proposed unified method with real-time reachability over the earlier LMI-Simplex approach.
-The improvement is an estimate of the increased state-space size (volume) allowed using our realtime reachability method, over using only the LMI-based recoverable region.
+Next, we evaluated the effect of varying the runtime in real-time reachability method on the resultant switching set, which is summarized in Table I. For this table, we sampled the state-space uniformly between the state bounds presented earlier using 15 points in each dimension (so $15^4 = 50625$ points) in the hyper-rectangle $-1.25 \le p \le 1.25$ (m), $-1.2 \le \dot{p} \le 1.2$ (m/s), $-20 \le \theta \le 20$ (degrees), and $-30 \le \dot{\theta} \le 30$ (degrees/s).
+The columns LMI, Real-Time, Sim, and Unrecov list the number of recoverable points for each approach (in terms of recoverable states, notice that LMI $\subseteq$ RealTime $\subset$ Sim), as measured by the uniform sampling.
+The column Recoverable is the comparison of the number of states verified safe in the proposed unified method with real-time reachability over the earlier LMI-Simplex approach.
+The improvement is an estimate of the increased state-space size (volume) allowed using our real-time reachability method, over using only the LMI-based recoverable region.
 Since the real-time recoverable states contain all the LMI-Simplex states, the improvement is calculated as: (#RealTime Points + #LMI Points)/(#LMI Points).
-For a runtime of 20 ms, the improvement in volume of the switching set is estimated at 227%, whereas based on simulations we estimate the maximum possible improvement to be around 247% (calculated as (#Sim Points + #RealTime Points + #LMI Points)).
+For a runtime of 20 ms, the improvement in volume of the switching set is estimated at 227%, whereas based on simulations we estimate the maximum possible improvement in Recoverable to be around 247% (calculated as (#Sim Points + #RealTime Points + #LMI Points)/(#LMI Points)).